raspberrypilearning/grow-a-tree/en/step_2.md

 + `when green flag clicked`{:class="block3events"} starts the game.

 + Tree sprite is scaled to 10% of its actual size.
-Why not start the tree at a larger percentage (%).
+Start the tree at a larger percentage (%).
 ```blocks3
 set size to [10%] ::looks
 ```